 Click on “Pinterest” and a new tab will open showing you a list of your boards.
 Choose the board you wish to pin the image to.

-Alternatively, you can right-click the “See It Now” button and copy link address.
+Alternatively, you can right-click the “See It Now” button and copy the link address.

 Go back to your Viral Content Bee tab and paste the Pinterest URL into the field provided in the lightbox.